 Professor John R. Mack from Aiken, SC, was unanimously chosen to serve as President of the Cooper-Limestone Institute by the Southern Baptist Association Board.

 During Mack's three year tenure, the school calendar was revised to correlate with a more traditional school year, resulting in no commencement program for 1896.
 Total enrollment for the academic year 1897-1898 totalled 100 female students.
 It was also during the 1896-1897 academic session that the face of the college campus was changed by altering the back of the Limestone Springs Hotel Building to become the front entrance, which now faces College Drive.
-Curtis Hall was constructed as the Limestone College Administration Building.
+Curtis Hall was constructed as the Limestone University Administration Building.
 It was added to the Limestone Springs Hotel Building in 1899 and named after the founder of the college, Thomas Curtis.

 Prior to coming to Limestone, Lee Davis Lodge was the Chair of Political Philosophy and International Law at Columbian University (now George Washington University) in Washington, DC.